 - Expressed preference of the person under guardianship to have an alternative guardian appointed

 The forms to ask to modify or terminate an existing guardianship can be found in the Asking to Change or End an Adult Guardianship section at the bottom of this web page.

 The court will schedule a hearing on the motion.
 The court may order an evaluation of the person under guardianship if the change involves adding to existing guardianship powers.

 In certain limited circumstances, the court may order an emergency temporary guardianship before an evaluation is completed.
 The court does so only when following normal court procedures would put the individual at risk of serious harm to physical health or financial interests.
 The court may issue an order for emergency guardianship either without a hearing or following a hearing where the individual is represented by a lawyer.

-If you request an order without a hearing, you must include a sworn statement with specific facts showing that immediate, serious, and irreparable harm could result to the subject of the guardianship before a hearing can be held.
+If you request an order without a hearing, you must describe the specific facts showing the immediate, serious, and irreparable harm which could result to the subject of the guardianship before a hearing can be held.
 An emergency temporary guardianship issued without a hearing expires after 10 days.
 The court schedules a hearing within that time on the emergency request.

-If you believe a guardian is abusing, neglecting, or financially exploiting the person under guardianship or allowing the person under guardianship to be abused, neglected, or financially exploited, you should report you concerns to Vermont’s Adult Protective Services division at 1-800-564-1612.
+If you believe a guardian is abusing, neglecting, or financially exploiting the person under guardianship or allowing the person under guardianship to be abused, neglected, or financially exploited, you should contact Adult Protective Services at 1-800-564-1612.